Software test report SilverFast HDR

 If the picture result has to be co-ordinated with a third party, the raw data can be re-used over and over again and the result adapted.
 Without SilverFast HDR the targets would eventually have to be scanned again, which is time-consuming and eventually costly.

-The optional PhotoProof is a tool for the work in the pre- print stage.
+The optional PhotoProof at at HDR 6.6 is a tool for the work in the pre- print stage.
 Everyone who must prepare data for print, gets with SilverFast HDR in connection with PhotoProof a tool into the hand, with which the CMYK separation can be accomplished in a simple and comfortable way.
 A softproof can be established and in few steps a color-obligatory contact proof with merged FOGRA medium wedge can be made on a calibrated and linearized output device.
 The legally binding effect can be guaranteed by a colormetric evaluation of this test wedge and following output-log of an analysis.

-The ColorServer option makes the fast, automated processing of large quantities of pictures possible.
+The ColorServer option at HDR 6.6 makes the fast, automated processing of large quantities of pictures possible.
 So e.g. photographers can benefit largely from this software, by sending the data of the memory card during a digital photo production directly to the ColorServer, which applies then all prior to this fixed basic adjustments and corrections automatically to all pictures.
 The data could then be directly submitted for agreement and selection to the customer.

 Also to those, who process many pictures as HDR rawscans in batches, ColorServer can simplify the life.
 E.g. if many pictures of a similar photo production are to be digitized, then one can produce raw-scans from those pictures, and from the raw-scans with assistance of ColorServer automatically make small, basic-corrected JPGs, which can be used for the selection.